RafSet047/Google_Stock_Price_Time_Series/README.md

 # Google_Stock_Price_Time_Series
-This Repo is Milestone Project from the Udemy course of Daniel Bourke - Zero to Mastery to mastery of Tensorflow https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery/
+This Repo is Milestone Project from the Udemy course of Daniel Bourke - Zero to Mastery of Tensorflow https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery/

 In this notebooks different models were implemented for predicting the Google Stock prices.